BenUCL/3D-Reefs/process_data/README.md

 This pipeline processes large COLMAP reconstructions into high-quality 3D gaussian splats through spatial patching, parallel training, and quality-based cleanup.

+## Outstanding TODO list
+- Had to switch optimisation strategy to MCMC as was getting this [CUDA error](https://github.com/MrNeRF/LichtFeld-Studio/issues/549) for patches seemingly at random.
+The downside of this is without MCMC more floaters seem to be added, and supposedly splat quality should be better with MCMC.
+Also...
+- As a consequence of switching to MCMC, it seems the `max-cap` feature no longer works, it will happily blow through the cap.
+This can be mitigated by limiting training iters, but this is not optimal.
+It seems `max-cap` is not actually supported for the default optimiser, but copilot said it could be added.
+However, unsure if this would create new issues (e.g get stuck with bad splats)
+- Buffer is supposedly in metres but is clearly not when you view the visualiser.
+Not sure how it would have any reference to metres as now scale was provided.
+Could make buffer setting clearer (e.g., portion of total area rather than metres).
+- Currently not 100% confident in whether the point cloud is being downsampled or not during patching.
+- The pipeline is probably fragile, not tested on new datasets or edge cases, expect issues with these.

 ## Overview

 **Input**: COLMAP reconstruction (cameras.bin, images.bin, points3D.bin, source images).
 Note, it may be that images from different cameras must be the same dimension or very close to it, though I am unsure.